techtraits/techtraits-blog/_posts/2011-08-12-implementing-jackson-views.markdown

 <h3>Compiling and running the code</h3>

 {% highlight bash %}
-# To compile the code fireup a terminal or the command line and enter the following command,
+# To compile the code fire up a terminal or the command line and enter the following command,
 javac -classpath jackson-all-1.8.4.jar:./ *.java

 # To run the code run the following command: